 He comes to a magic formula b’d² = b(d – d’)² which ‘proves’ the pack animal can carry 4/9 of his maximum staggering load!
 From this he works out that a man can carry 119lbs a distance of 11 miles a day.
+By this, of course, he means ‘other men’ – not him.

-He also confidently states that – unlike many travelers – he believes taking women along is an asset, for they work hard and can carry ‘double the load men can’.
-Mind you, this man did once use his expertise in trigonometry to discreetly measure the posterior development (her bum) of a South African woman at a distance.
-Taking along the wives of the hired hands “gives great life to a party,” and they can endure a long journey “nearly as well as a man… and certainly better than a horse or a bullock.”
-Women were also “invaluable in picking up and retailing information and hearsay gossip” which the traveler might otherwise miss.
-Plus, they were cheap to run, as Samuel Hearne of the Hudson’s Bay Company had pointed out: “Women were made for labor, and though they do everything, they are maintained at a trifling expense, for, as they always cook, the very licking of their fingers, in scarce times, is sufficient for their subsistence.”
+Taking along the wives of the hired hands ‘gives great life to a party,’ and they can endure a long journey ‘nearly as well as a man… and certainly better than a horse or a bullock.’
+Women were also ‘invaluable in picking up and retailing information and hearsay gossip’ which the traveler might otherwise miss.
+Plus, they were cheap to run, as Samuel Hearne of the Hudson’s Bay Company had pointed out: ‘Women were made for labor, and though they do everything, they are maintained at a trifling expense, for, as they always cook, the very licking of their fingers, in scarce times, is sufficient for their subsistence.’

 Just tie a heavy stone around the ass’s tail.
-“When an ass wants to bray, he elevates his tail, and, if his tail be weighted down, he has not the heart to bray”.
+‘When an ass wants to bray, he elevates his tail, and, if his tail be weighted down, he has not the heart to bray.’

 ‘Neither sleepy nor deaf men should think of traveling alone’.

 On Being Held Up by Brigands